youngboy/engine-docs/source/data-privacy.md

 description: Learn about what data Engine collects and how you can configure Engine to ignore PII and other sensitive information.
 ---

-This page will walk you through what information Engine sees about your GraphQL service's request, what Engine's default behaviour to handle request data is, and how you can configure Engine to the level of data privacy your team needs.
+This page will walk you through what information Engine sees about your GraphQL service's request, what Engine's default behavior to handle request data is, and how you can configure Engine to the level of data privacy your team needs.

 <h2 id="architecture">Engine Architecture</h2>